kdave/btrfs-progs/Documentation/btrfs-restore.rst

         ignore errors during restoration and continue

 -o|--overwrite
-        overwrite directories/files in *path*, eg. for repeated runs
+        overwrite directories/files in *path*, e.g. for repeated runs

 -t <bytenr>
         use *bytenr* to read the root tree